NovembreLab/NovembreLab.github.io/_pages/links.md

 		- "Genetic Data and Civil Rights" by Ifeoma Ajunwa (2016) in Harvard Civl Rights - Civil Liberties Law Review (CR-CL), Vol 51. [[link]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2460897)
 	- Medicine
 		- "GINA, Genetic Discrimination, and Genomic Medicine" by Green, Lautenbach, McGuire (2015) in New England Journal of Medicine [[link]](https://www.nejm.org/doi/full/10.1056/NEJMp1404776#t=article)
+	- Social sciences
+		- "The Genome Factor: What the Social Genomics Revolution Reveals about Ourselves, Our History, and the Future" by Conley and Fletcher (2017) [[link]](https://www.amazon.com/dp/B01IFYRAEQ/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)
 - Relevant recent coverage in the news:
 	- "Genetic Discrimination Case Against School District is Appealed to Ninth Circuit" by Jennifer Wagner (2016) in the Privacy Report [[link]](https://theprivacyreport.com/2016/02/02/genetic-discrimination-case-against-school-district-is-appealed-to-ninth-circuit/)
+	- "Sociogenomics is opening a new door to eugenics" by Nathanial Comfort (2018) in Technology Review [[link]](https://www.technologyreview.com/s/612275/sociogenomics-is-opening-a-new-door-to-eugenics/)
 	- "The ‘geno-economists’ say DNA can predict our chances of success.
 Critics counter thier methods are naive, offensive or both, but all agree: either way, multigene testing will lead to a social upheaval." by Jacob Ward (2018) [[link]](https://www.nytimes.com/interactive/2018/11/16/magazine/tech-design-economics-genes.html)